tummychow/arch-server-stuff/PART2.md

 And that's all!
 If you start nginx, gollum should come up at the port and path you specified.
 The Gollum wiki will store its repository is at `/home/peon/gollum/repo`, as I mentioned earlier.
 You can edit those files with any text editor and the changes will appear in Gollum's hosted content.

 You should be aware that this configuration is probably suboptimal.
 Gollum contains, inside the gem, its public assets (CSS, JS and so on).
-Ideally, we'd rather serve these assets through nginx without indirecting through Passenger and Gollum itself.
+Ideally, nginx would serve those assets on its own, without indirecting through Passenger and Gollum itself.
 That makes installation more complicated (because you have to install your repository and config files inside Gollum's own gem directory), and it's not a big deal for me, so I don't care to figure out a fix.

 ## Step 3: Configuring Unicorn